Can transistors in my vintage amplifier be replaced?

 Transistor failures, in the form of noisy or drifty devices, dead shorts or open devices, are a common phenomenon in old and new gear.
 Resolving transistor failures is commonplace here at Liquid Audio and getting this right, from a technical perspective, sets competent repairers apart.
 Look at case # 19 in the Hall of Shame for example to see how badly this can go wrong.

 I’ve lost count of the number of pieces I’ve repaired where the problem has been incorrect replacement transistors, rather than dead ones.
-Incorrect or poorly matched parts can lead to excessive distortion, noise, overheating or premature failure.
+Incorrect or poorly matched parts can lead to distortion, noise, overheating or premature failure.
 Therefore, a good working understanding of transistor specifications is critically important.

 Stock